ivan-guerra/programmador.com/content/posts/sierpinski.md

 An exponential algorithm just isn't going to work.
 At \\(N = 10\\), the algorithm takes well over 5 seconds to finish on a PC with an Intel i5 processor.
 So what can you do?
-Well, scroll a little further down that Wikipedia page and you'll find a section labeled "Chaos Game"[^2].
+Well, scroll a little further down that Wikipedia page and you'll find a section labeled ["Chaos Game"][2].
 You can read the wiki to get a technical description of the algorithm.
 Here's the for dummies version:

 1. Take three points in a plane to form a triangle.